 This is a great question!
 Not just because education is how students develop crucial critical thinking skills.
-But also that it helps teachers differentiate instruction to help every student access that thinking as opposed to only some.
+But it also helps teachers differentiate instruction to help every student access that thinking instead of only some.

 What student outcomes are you working towards?

 You might ask this when you’re considering if an EdTech tool can and should be integrated into lessons.
-Ask yourself if that technology is going to help your students achieve specific curricular goals.
+Ask yourself if that technology will help your students achieve specific curricular goals.

 Is there ongoing support for this technology in the classroom?

-Technology is constantly evolving so we highly recommend that any tool you’re utilizing is set up for ongoing support.
-No one wants to be struggling to learn a new update with no help!
+Technology is constantly evolving, so we highly recommend that any tool you utilize is set up for ongoing support.
+No one wants to struggle to learn a new update without help!

 How do you already use technology in the classroom?